lizmstanley/cbc_utils/README.md

 ## CBC Utils

 I'm the coordinator for the [Bloomington, MN Christmas Bird Count (CBC)](https://www.bloomingtoncbc.org/).
+I also happen to be a software engineer who works with Python and Typescript.
 This project is a collection of utilities to help with the CBC.

 I have a bunch of things scattered about at the moment, and I'm working to organize them and build up a comprehensive set of tools.
 My motivation for doing this is that my count circle is very complex, containing 24 areas over which I have to manage 50+ participants, and compile data from a few